LaxminarayanJena/ProtractorArchitect/README.md

 Javascript is asynchronous.Everyjavscript return promises.promises resembles state of your step.1)pending 2)resolved 3)rejected
-90% actions-protractor will not move forward unless promise is resolved If you want to retrieve anything from browser then that particular functionality related methods have no support of promise resolving
+90% actions-protractor will not move forward unless promise is resolved If you want to retrieve anything from browser then that particular functionality related methods have no support of promise resolving </br>

+-----Framework Designing-----</br>
+npm init